17jwk3/ECG_Li/README.md

 # Findings, Changes

-I did not not the ESP32 module I chose was a "standard" component for JLCPCB which means it costed much more to manufacture this board then originall anticipated.
+I did not know the ESP32 module I chose was a "standard" component for JLCPCB which means it costed much more to manufacture this board then originall anticipated.
 Going forward I would choose a chip that does not require "standard" assembly

 With more time I would like to integrate the AD8232 onto the board and overall make the board more compact with a very small lipo battery.